Lore & Lyrics

 Discovering the writing

-You don’t need any of it to enjoy a song.
-But if you’ve ever noticed an image return, or felt two songs quietly speaking to each other, this is a place to follow that thread.
+You don’t need any of this to enjoy a song.
+But if you’ve ever noticed an image come back, or spotted two songs talking to each other, this is a place to follow it up.
 Each song is here in detail - its motifs, its echoes, the references beneath it - but you can come for one line and stay as long as you like.

 Lore & Lyrics was created to make those connections visible.